lemon-codes/ScreenShotScavenger/README.md

     scavenger.printResultsAndExit()

 ## Example Results
+The default ResultManager implementation is ResultManagerCSV.
+It stores a copy of all hunted images in a folder named "huntedImages" which is created in the current working directory.
+Result details are stored in CSV format in a file names "AbbreviatedResults.csv", which is also created in the current working directory.
+Using Below is an example of results printed to STDOUT by ResultManagerCSV.

     n6xzpt.png | SENSITIVE_KEYWORD_HUNTER | Detected keyword: "password"
     n6xzmi.png | PATTERN_MATCHING_HUNTER | "redacted@redacted.com" matched with regex: [a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+
     n6xzjg.png | SENSITIVE_KEYWORD_HUNTER | Detected keyword: "token"